Jeremy Grantham

 Robert Jeremy Goltho Grantham (born 6 October 1938) is a British investor and co-founder and chief investment strategist of GMO LLC, a Boston-based asset management firm.
 GMO had more than US$118 billion in assets under management as of March 2015.
 This number dropped to $65 billion as of December 2020.
-He has been a vocal critic of various governmental responses to the 2008 financial crisis.
-Grantham started one of the world's first index funds in the early 1970s.
+Grantham has been a vocal critic of various governmental responses to the 2008 financial crisis.
+He started one of the world's first index funds in the early 1970s.

 In 2011, he was included in the 50 Most Influential ranking of Bloomberg Markets magazine.

 Early life

-Grantham was born on 6 October 1938 in Ware, Hertfordshire and grew up in Doncaster.
+Grantham was born on 6 October 1938 in Ware, Hertfordshire, and grew up in Doncaster.
 He studied economics at the University of Sheffield.
 In 1966, he completed an MBA at Harvard Business School.

 Investment philosophy

-Grantham's investment philosophy can be summarised by his commonly used phrase "reversion to the mean."
+Grantham's investment philosophy can be summarised by his commonly used phrase "reversion to the mean".
 Essentially, he believes that all asset classes and markets will revert to mean historical levels from highs and lows.
 His firm seeks to understand historical changes in markets and predict results for seven years into the future.
 When there is deviation from historical means (averages), the firm may take an investment position based on anticipated return to the mean.
 The firm allocates assets based on internal predictions of market direction.

 Grantham has been described as a contrarian investor and permabear.
+He named his 2026 book about booms and busts of the past half century The Making of a Permabear: The Perils of Long-term Investing in a Short-term World.
+It was co-written with Edward Chancellor.

 In 1971, Grantham helped established one of the earliest index funds at Batterymarch Financial Management.
 The idea was unusual at the time and the fund was not a success.